weiraneve/hok-lottery-actix/README.md

 # abstract

-This is a easy actix-web project.Just lottery hero for HOK.
+This is an easy actix-web project.Just lottery hero for HOK.
 And same logic project [clean architecture](https://github.com/weiraneve/actix-clean-architecture)

-I hava kotlin SpringBoot project as some logic [hok-lottery](https://github.com/weiraneve/hok-lottery)
+I have kotlin SpringBoot project as some logic [hok-lottery](https://github.com/weiraneve/hok-lottery)

 ## apis